jg8481/Robot-Framework-Solidity-Testing-Toolkit/notes-images-and-demonstrations/NOTES.md

-# General notes, observations, and advice from Josh (this toolkit's creator):
+# General notes, observations, and advice from Josh (this toolkit's creator)

 ## [1] Some advice for Windows Users